oar-team/batsim/README.md

 As Batsim simulation involve multiple processes, they may be tricky to manage.
 Some tools already exist to achieve this goal:
--   python tools are located [there](./tools/experiments)
+-   Python tools are located [there](./tools/experiments)
--   a more robust and modular approach is conducted [there](https://gitlab.inria.fr/batsim/batexpe) and is expected to deprecate aforementioned python tools.
+-   A more robust and modular approach is conducted [there](https://gitlab.inria.fr/batsim/batexpe) and is expected to deprecate aforementioned python tools.